This page contains affiliate links. Please read our disclosure for more info.

 The performance was spectacular and it was fascinating to get a closer look at the extravagant kimono, hairstyles and iconic white makeup we’d glimpsed while spotting geiko and maiko (apprentice geishas) in our neighbourhood.

-The Kyo Odori runs every day (three times a day) for the first two weeks of April.
+The Kyo Odori usually runs every day (three times a day) for the first two weeks of April.

 We didn’t want to miss out and couldn’t make a payment on their website with an international card, so ended up booking via the HIS travel agency by email ([email protected]).